luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 - Ensure that no additional hardware is connected to the device (e.g. remove USB mouse).
 - Establish a stable internet connection - preferably a wired connection.
 - Turn off automatic brightness.
-- Disable any power saving modes on the device.
+- Disable any power-saving modes on the device.
 - Log in to the Spotify desktop and web application beforehand and ensure that the volume in both applications is set to 100%.
 Close applications before starting the experiment.
 - Ensure that the room temperature remains approximately the same throughout the experiment.